Generalised Known Kinematics (GKK) An Approach for Kinematic Observables in Pair Production Events with Decays Involving

 \section{Conclusions}

-We have presented a new method for the determination of observables in particle-pair events.
-We demonstrated the method on an explicit example, being \tautau events in \epem collisions.
-We showed that inferring physical constraints for missing information leads to a probability distribution which can be treated numerically and seems to show properties of an unbiased best estimator.
-We demonstrated the example of the $\tau$-mass measurement as a concrete use case of the GKK-method.
-Moreover, this method can also be used for the determination of the mass of a new physics particle in $\tau$-events.
+We have presented a new method for determining observables in particle-pair events.
+Using an explicit example, we demonstrated the method as \tautau events in \epem collisions.
+We showed that inferring physical constraints for missing information leads to a probability distribution that can be treated numerically and shows the properties of an unbiased best estimator.
+We demonstrated the example of the $\tau$-mass measurement as a concrete use case of the GKK-method, where the mass can be extracted without the need of further method based corrections.
+Moreover, this method can determine the mass of a new physics particle in $\tau$-events.
 Here, we turn around the argument.
-Instead of two fixed daughter-particle masses we replace one with the known mother-particle mass.
-The peak position then determines the unknown daughter-particle mass, making the GKK method suitable for the search for a invisible, massive particle.
+Instead of two fixed daughter-particle masses, we replace one with the known mother-particle mass.
+The peak position determines the unknown daughter-particle mass, making the GKK method suitable for a massive invisible particle search.

-We showed, that the GKK-method can lead to an improvement in parameter estimation.
-In the case of the $\tau$-mass, there is clear linear behaviour which has the potential to be utilised for a precise measurement.
-Further studies which evaluate the performance in a real detector environment are necessary to evaluate the possible improvements over present-day techniques.
+We showed that the GKK-method could lead to an improvement in parameter estimation.
+The $\tau$-mass example displayed an apparent linear behaviour enabling a future precise measurement.
+Further studies which evaluate the performance in an actual detector environment are necessary to evaluate the possible improvements over present-day techniques.

-Furthermore, there are other properties of the GKK method that remain to be studied.
-We expect that the limiting distribution of the GKK distribution we considered can be described analytically.
+Furthermore, other properties of the GKK method remain to be studied.
+We expect an analytic description of the GKK distribution's limiting distribution.
 A possible function family could be the Asymmetric Generalised Gaussian Family of Distributions \cite{778737}.
 With an analytic description, we believe that the parameter estimation and smearing could be described more reliably than with the numeric approach used until now.